 Pros and Cons of Buying Vanguard Funds at Other Brokerages

 Buying Vanguard funds at other mutual fund companies or brokerage firms is the same as buying any mutual fund or ETF from a competing firm.
-Generally, the pros are centered around convenience, and the cons are centered around fees.
+Generally, the pros are centered around convenience, and the cons focus on fees.

 Convenience: Buying from a single brokerage enables you to build your entire portfolio at one company.